Corni33/CarND_P5_VehicleDetection/README.md

 * Design and implementation of a heat map technique to suppress outliers and make the detection of vehicles more robust
 * Estimation of a bounding box for detected vehicles

-All of the code for completing this project is contained in [this jupyter notebook](https://github.com/Corni33/CarND_P4_AdvancedLaneLines/blob/master/advanced_lane_lines.ipynb).
+All of the code for completing this project is contained in [this jupyter notebook](https://github.com/Corni33/CarND_P5_VehicleDetection/blob/master/vehicle_detection.ipynb).

+## Feature Extraction

+... color space

+### Color Features

+...

+### HOG Features
+...